 Oncologists have been tasked with meeting the ongoing needs of cancer patients while navigating the coronavirus.
 This includes preparing to safely resume surgical treatment for those patients for which a delay was deemed okay.

-While we are passed the peak of the pandemic, cancer patients might still have heightened concerns over rescheduling a postponed surgery or scheduling a new surgery right now due to COVID-19.
+While we are past the peak of the pandemic, cancer patients might still have heightened concerns over rescheduling a postponed surgery or scheduling a new surgery right now due to COVID-19.
 Rutgers Cancer Institute of New Jersey together with RWJBarnabas Health have instituted extra safeguards to ensure the utmost safety of patients and medical staff at their facilities.

 These include instituting extra precautions in our operating and recovery rooms and testing all patients, surgeons and other staff involved in surgical care for the coronavirus prior to procedure.
 Additionally, rigorous cleaning and disinfecting practices have been concentrated on surgical and recovery room spaces, frequently touched surfaces, exam rooms, and terminals.

 The surgical oncologists at Rutgers Cancer Institute and RWJBarnabas Health combine the expertise of fellowship training with advanced technologies to treat benign and malignant tumors with complex procedures that are often a hallmark of a National Cancer Institute-designated Comprehensive Cancer Center, such as ours.

 While surgical care for cancer patients continued during the pandemic, in adherence to all public health guidance and regulatory policies, our cancer programs can now provide more robust clinical operations in an enhanced safe environment.
 Patients are encouraged to speak with their surgical oncologist or call 844-CANCERNJ to schedule an appointment or visit rwjbh.org/beatcancer.
 Now more than ever, Rutgers Cancer Institute and RWJBarnabas Health are poised as the state’s resource for safe, efficient, state-of-the-art cancer services.